 For BACT Director of Community Engagement, Susan Lenz, creating a greener landscape is about developing Monarch Waystations throughout the Barrington region.
 Referencing the USFWS map of monarch butterfly migration patterns, Lenz underscores the importance of the Barrington communities in providing habitat specifically for this Chicago Wilderness “priority species” and state insect.

 As part of BACT’s “Year of the Monarch”, Susan Lenz and BACT Executive Director Lisa Woolford are seeking grants to cover the cost of 50-gallon-size plants, compost, mulch, signage, and registration for Monarch Waystations that BACT would like to establish at local schools, churches, and community venues.
 Planting kits will include swamp milkweed and butterfly weed to provide food for monarch larvae in addition to nectar sources such as asters, purple coneflower, Joe Pye weed, prairie dropseed, little bluestem, rattlesnake master, and ironweed for adults.

 Lenz hopes that seeing these beautiful sun gardens will inspire residents to add native plants—especially milkweed—to their home landscapes and plans with design ideas for homeowners wishing to welcome monarchs to their yards later this spring.

 Creating a “greener” landscape does not require an extreme makeover unless the yard is overrun with invasive species.
 Wildflowers, as well as native trees and shrubs that have adapted to our area over the course of millennia, can be readily integrated into most home landscapes.
 By planting native species that complement those of our neighbors, we can create local, regional, and international corridors to provide habitat, support migration, and promote recovery.

 - - - -

-April Anderson is a freelance naturalist and writer who can be reached at: email@example.com.
+April Anderson is a naturalist and freelance writer who can be contacted at email@example.com.